My Loved One Left a Will. Now what? FAQ's on the Probate Process

 Consult an experienced Estate and Probate Administration Lawyer at Goldstein Law Group to Further Your Interests

 It can be expensive and time-consuming to wait for an estate to settle.
 For many people, it is important to avoid probate and plan for the distribution of your estate with a Will or trust.
 At Goldstein Law Group, our experienced estate administration and probate attorneys are ready to assist you with the complexities of these matters.
 Our offices are conveniently located in Brielle, in Monmouth County, on the border of Ocean County, and in Old Bridge Township, in Middlesex County.
 Many of our clients come from communities throughout the entire state of New Jersey and include such municipalities as Rumson, Red Bank, Fair Haven, Middletown, Manalapan, Marlboro, Little Silver, Spring Lake, Wall Township, Brick, Farmingdale, Edison, Metuchen, Highland Park, Howell Township, Point Pleasant, East Brunswick, South Brunswick, Princeton, Lawrenceville, Ewing, Flemington, as well as municipalities in Bergen County, Hudson County, and Essex County.
-Please contact us at 732-967-6777 or via our online form for a free phone or video consultation.
+Please contact us at 732-967-6777 or via our online form for a Free 10 Minute Case Evaluation.
 We also can assist people who need a family law attorney or representation in a criminal defense, real estate, civil litigation, or business law matter.